getcarina/getcarina.com/_posts/2015-10-18-announcing-carina.md

 So some quick notes:

-1. 1.
-We just created a Docker Swarm cluster.
+1. We just created a Docker Swarm cluster.
 For the Beta, you are limited to a total of 3 clusters.
 Let us know if you need or want more though; we're happy to oblige!

-2. 1.
-The Docker Swarm clusters house segments.
-A Carina segment is an LXC container provisioned by libvirt, and is a Docker host.
-For the Beta, you are limited to 3 total segments/Docker hosts in a cluster.
+2. The clusters house segments.
+A Carina segment are the resources available in a cluster.
+A Carina segment is an LXC container provisioned by libvirt.
+Segments are composed of a Swarm agent and a Docker Engine.
+For the Beta, you are limited to 3 total segments.
+See the [Glossary]

 So now you have this thing - what do you do next?
 Click on the Get Access button to get a zip file containing all TLS certificates and a fully functional docker.env file: